dylandevalia/dockerised-mern/README.md

 ## Background

-I initially started to help me get familiar with some new technologies and as a foundation I could use to for other projects.
+I initially started to help me get familiar with some new technologies and as a foundation I could use for other projects.
 There are other solutions in this space which produce similar results but after trying a few out I found I'm not particularly comfortable downloading boilerplate I'm not familiar with and simply expecting it to work

 My main gripe is that nothing I tried was exactly what I wanted (e.g. didn't support Typescript, wasn't dockerised etc.), which was expected, but it was then a nightmare to try and extend them to my spec since I didn't know how they worked